Man held for killing uncle, his 2 sons over not being lent money | Law-Order

 - India

-Ayyub had asked his uncle for Rs 10 lakh as he was planning to start a business but was denied.
+Ayyub had asked his uncle for Rs 10 lakh as he was planning to start a business but was denied for the same.
 So, the accused stayed over at his uncle's house in Toli Mohalla in Loni police station area with an intention to kill him, Pathak told mediapersons.
-Around 2:30 am on Monday when Raisuddin got up to attend the nature's call, Ayyub fired at him.
+At around 2:30 am on Monday when Raisuddin got up to attend the nature's call, Ayyub fired at him.
 Hearing the bullet shot, Azharuddin, Imran and Fatima rushed to the spot but the trader's sons were also shot dead.
 The accused then fled from the spot and was nabbed by the police later on Tuesday.
 He is now being interrogated, the SSP said.
-MA MA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)